roguehistory/Hist_Digh3814/content/en/week/11/archaeogaming.md

 For my money, a video game does one thing really well: it teaches the player how to play it. **If you're really good at the game, you've internalized its representation of the world.** And that's why archaeologists need to think about storytelling, and ethics, and representation in video games.
 (More from me along this vein in [this article](https://intarch.ac.uk/journal/issue55/2/full-text.html).)

 But there are other ways of approaching the worlds created in video games as archaeological spaces.
-This week, I'll suggest three options.
+This week, I'll suggest four options.

 ### Option 1: Graves and memorialization in-world